mag0127/dev_RNAseq/README.md

 #### Step 4a: Collect_Junctions
 This step identifies novel junctions during a first read-mapping pass and outputs them as "SJ.out.tab" files for each sample.
 In the handler used here, only junctions supported by at least 1 uniquely mapped read will be output.
 This step shares variables for Read_Mapping in the config file, so make sure these are filled out.

-Once the variables have been defined, Collect_Junctions can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+Once the variables have been defined, Collect_Junctions can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
-`./Sunflower_RNAseq.sh Collect_Junctions Config`
+`./dev_RNAseq.sh Collect_Junctions Config`
 where `Config` is the full file path to the configuration file.

 #### Step 4b: Filter_Junctions